jakehschwartz/recipe-scraper/README.md

 # recipe-scraper

-ScalaJS project to scrape page for recipes #1ppm
+ScalaJS project to scrape page for recipes #1ppm.
+Check out [the project page](https://jakehschwartz.github.io/recipe-scraper) to try the bookmarklet for yourself

 ## Goal
 To have something that can run in the browser (as a bookmarklet or maybe an extension), that will extract recipe